 The goal of this two-month Omdena AI Challenge was to build an MVP for a monitoring tool for human rights abuses.
 The challenge partner Human Rights First is a non-profit, non-partisan international human rights organization with a track record of success in delivering change that has made a meaningful difference in people’s lives.
 Whether protecting refugees, combating torture, or defending persecuted minorities, they focus not on making a point, but on making a difference; for over 30 years.

 With the evolution of social media in the last decade, the world’s ability to communicate has increased exponentially.
-The abundance of data this communication generates provides an opportunity to evaluate social phenomena across the globe in near real-time.
+The abundance of data this communication generates provides an opportunity to evaluate social phenomena across the globe in near real time.
 In particular, it can enable the identification of reported human rights abuses almost immediately.
 Timely identification can allow for timely aid or action from governments and civil society to prevent or reduce harm.

-Human Rights First about the AI Challenge outcomes
+Human Rights First about the project outcomes

 The final Dashboard MVP